How is SQL (pronounced see–kwell) relevant to you as an aspiring data scientist? And what is SQL anyway?

 SQL, or Structured Query Language, is a special-purpose programming language for managing data held in relational database management systems.
 Almost all structured data is stored in such databases, so, if you want to play with data, chances are you’ll want to know some SQL.

-Some of what you can do with SQL—data insertion, queries, updating and deleting, schema creation and modification, and data access control—you can also accomplish with R, Python, or even Excel, but writing your own SQL code is more efficient, yields easily reproducible scripts, and keeps you closer to the data (says the Yhat blog).
+Some of what you can do with SQL—data insertion, queries, updating and deleting, schema creation and modification, and data access control—you can also accomplish with R, Python, or even Excel, but writing your own SQL code is more efficient and can yield more easily reproducible scripts.
 Learning SQL can also give you a leg up on folks transitioning, often with limited database experience, into the data science industry from academia.

 Six Handy SQL Features for Data Scientists

 Here, adapted from a list on the Yhat blog, are “some awesome things you can do with SQL.”

 - Generate queries from a query: Basic string concatenation makes it easy to generate en masse queries that use data in a database to fetch data found in another system.